JosephBARBIERDARNAL/Research-internship-SHARE-Study/Description+Results.md

 20 = The average number of cigarettes in a pack

-## 3 - Alcool
+## 3 - Alcool (quantitative)

-This variable corresponds to the average number of units of alcohol consumed per week
+The average number of units of alcohol consumed per week.

+## 4 - Children (quantitative)

+The number of children alive at the time of the questionnaire.

+## 5 - Social aids (qualitative and dichotomic)

+The fact of receiving, or not, social assistance such as poverty reliefs, child benefits or housing allowances.

+## 6 - Frequency of sport (moderate and vigorous, both qualitatives with the same modalities)

+These 2 variables have 5 different modalities :

+More than 1/week ; 1/week ; 1-3/month ; Less than 1/month.

+## 7 Education (measured with the ISCED-2011 index)

+This index have 9 differents modalities, from early childhood education to getting a Ph.D.

+I declined it in 3 modalities: low, medium and high, as described [here](https://ec.europa.eu/eurostat/statistics-explained/index.php?title=International_Standard_Classification_of_Education_(ISCED).

 # Relationship between cancer incidence and each variable